-Registering the number on the microchip includes your pet in a national pet recovery database.
-Veterinary hospitals, animal shelters, and animal control offices across the country are equipped with special electronic scanners that can detect the microchip and read the identification number.
-If a lost pet is picked up by animal control or found by a Good Samaritan and presented to a veterinarian, a quick scan of the microchip reveals the identification number.
+Upon registration, the number on the microchip enrolls your pet in a national pet recovery database.
+Animal control offices, animal shelters, and veterinary hospitals across the country all have special electronic scanners that detect the microchip and read the identification number.
+If a lost pet is found by a good samaritan and presented to animal control or a veterinarian, a quick scan of the microchip will reveal the identification number.
 A toll-free phone call to the pet recovery database alerts the microchip company that a lost pet has been identified.
 The pet owner can then be contacted and reunited with his or her pet!
-Please call us today to have your pet microchipped.
-It is a safe, easy procedure that may be invaluable to you and your pet.

 Want to learn more about pet microchipping?
 Take a look at some of the frequently asked questions below:

 How is a pet microchip installed?